corgikit/pancake-document/products/prediction/prediction-guide.md

 ### Collecting winnings from older rounds

-Sometimes you may be away from PancakeSwap's Prediction page for a while or may have forgotten to collect winnings from older rounds.
+Sometimes you may be away from ZexdexApp's Prediction page for a while or may have forgotten to collect winnings from older rounds.
 You can still collect winnings owed to you from older rounds at any time.

 1\.
 Find more information on past rounds you've entered by clicking on the **reversing clock icon** next to the round timer.